-In Q2, the Company continued to add to its portfolio, maximize its leasing activity, advance its development projects and improve operations.
-Industrial real estate maintains strong market dynamics with rising rents and low vacancies, though the cap rates for industrial properties have not decreased and in some markets slightly increased as a result of the rapid rise in interest rates.
+In Q3, the Company continued to advance its development projects, maximize its leasing activity, and improve property management operations.
+Industrial real estate maintains strong market fundamentals with rising rents and low vacancies, though the cap rates for industrial properties have held the same levels and in some markets increased slightly as a result of the rapid rise in interest rates.

-The effect of a significant increase in interest rates may cause purchasers of industrial real estate to re-evaluate their acquisition criteria including the total fair value of properties and the total financing available against a property.
+The effect of a significant increase in interest rates may cause purchasers of industrial real estate to re-evaluate their acquisition criteria, including the total fair value of properties and the total financing available against a property.

-In the Greater Toronto Area Plus ("GTA+"), Ontario, availability rates held at 0.8% from 0.8% in the previous quarter, and market rents increased to \$15.09 net rent per sq ft from \$13.59 net rent per sq ft the previous quarter.
-In Ottawa, Ontario availability rates decreased to 1.7% from 2.0% in the previous quarter, and market rents increased to \$12.88 net rent per sq ft from \$12.70 net rent per sq ft the previous quarter.
+In the Greater Toronto Area Plus ("GTA+"), Ontario, availability rates increased slightly to 0.9% from 0.8% in the previous quarter, and market rents increased to \$15.97 net rent per sq ft1 from \$15.09 net rent per sq ft in the previous quarter.
+In Ottawa, Ontario availability rates increased to 2.3% from 1.7% in the previous quarter, and market rents increased to \$13.01 net rent per sq ft1 from \$12.88 net rent per sq ft in the previous quarter.

-The parking Joint Ventures have steadily improved and with the USA lifting nearly all COVID-19 restrictions, the demand for travel has progressively accelerated to the point where airports are at capacity.
-The Company expects operations to continue to recover throughout the year, though the results are difficult to predict due to an ever-changing economic environment.
+The parking Joint Ventures have steadily improved and with the USA lifting nearly all COVID-19 restrictions, the demand for travel has progressively accelerated to the point where airports are at full capacity.
+Subsequent to Q3, the Company received a distribution of \$2,194,620 (\$1,602,840 USD).
+The Company expects operations to continue to recover and future distributions to be made, though the results and timing are difficult to predict due to an everchanging economic environment.

-The Company expects to continue its acquisition activity and deploy the capital raised in the private placements to accretive acquisitions that will maximize net asset value and generate positive returns over the long term.
+The Company continues to evaluate new acquisition opportunities and will deploy capital only to opportunities which meet its internal thresholds, maximize net asset value and generate positive returns over the long term.
 Management remains confident that the Company will be able to expand the size of its portfolio through discipline, data-driven and accretive acquisitions.
 Over the long term, Parkit's goal is to continue to grow its portfolio through acquisitions, expansions, and developments of industrial real estate while maximizing returns on its industrial and parking assets.

-&lt;sup>1 Per CBRE - Canada Q2 2022 Quarterly Statistics
+1 Per CBRE - Canada Q3 2022 Quarterly Statistics